bsu3338/barskinet/README.md

 4. cd /srv/config/pihole
 5. mkdir vol
 6. mkdir env
-7. mkdir secrets
-8. For every container, we will create the same three folders: vol for persistent volumes, env for environment variables, and secrets to store passwords
+7. For every container, we will create the same three folders: vol for persistent volumes, env for environment variables, and secrets to store passwords
-9. cd /srv/config/pihole/vol/
+8. cd /srv/config/pihole/vol/
-10. mkdir etc-pihole
+9. mkdir etc-pihole
-11. mkdir etc-dnsmasq.d
+10. mkdir etc-dnsmasq.d
-12. Update docker-compose to use the recently created folders
+11. Update docker-compose to use the recently created folders
-13. Try processing the docker compose file.
+12. Try processing the docker compose file.
 First change directory to /srv.
 My most often used commands:
   - nerdctl compose up --detach
   - nerdctl compose ps
   - nerdctl compose down
   - nerdctl compose logs
   - nerdctl compose logs --follow
- 14.
+  - nerdctl compose config
+  - nerdctl compose pull
+ 13. Use the logs option to find the auto generated admin password
+ 14. Move variables to use an environment file
+ 15. Do not need secrets because random password is stored encrypted in pihole volume
+   - Sometimes environment variables are used just to set the initial password when spinning up a container.
+Once the password is stored in an encrypted format within the data or configuration file, remove all references to password environment variables and store passwords in a password database
+ 16. nerdctl exec -it pihole pihole -a -p
+ 17.

 ## Setup Private Registry to Host Docker Containers